AI Chat - A Simple OpenAI Chat Completions API, UI & Client LLM Gateway

 llms --serve 8000

-Incidentally as llms.py UI and AI Chat utilize the same UI you can use its import/export features to transfer your AI Chat History between them.
+Incidentally, as llms.py UI and AI Chat utilize the same UI you can use its import/export features to transfer your AI Chat History between them.

-Checkout the llms.py GitHub repo for even more features.
+Check out the llms.py GitHub repo for even more features.